ovh/docs/pages/cloud/dedicated/sgx-enable-and-use/guide.en-gb.md

 This will cause your server to reboot.
 Confirm in the popup window and allow a few minutes before accessing your server again.

-### Using the OVHcloud APIv6
+### Using the OVHcloud API

 #### Step 1: Logging in to the API console

-On the [API page](https://api.ovh.com/console/) click on `Login`{.action} in the top-right corner.
-On the following page, log in with the credentials of your OVH account.
+On the [OVHcloud API page](https://api.ovh.com/console/) click on `Login`{.action} in the top-right corner.
+On the following page, enter the credentials of your OVHcloud account.

 #### Step 2: Enabling SGX